CUBRID/cubrid-manual/en/sql/dblink.rst

     *   When using cache in Mysql, the memory usage of gateway cub_cas_cgw increases, so it is recommended to use PREFETCH, NO_CACHE=1.
     *   When performing a query that includes the repeat() function in MySQL/MariaDB, part of the string may be truncated or the string may not be read.
-    *   Longtext, bit, blob, and longblob types are not supported in the select statement.
+    *   LONGTEXT, BIT, BLOB, and LONGBLOB types are not supported in the select statement.
+For more information, refer to :ref:`Unsupported Types of Common constraints of Heterogeneous DBMS <heterogen-restrict>`\